What Is 1.15 As A Fraction

 Example 1: Cooking and Baking

 In cooking and baking, recipes often use fractional measurements.
-If a recipe calls for 1.15 cups of flour, you might prefer to measure it as a fraction.
+Practically speaking, if a recipe calls for 1.
+15 cups of flour, you might prefer to measure it as a fraction.
 Knowing that 1.15 is equal to 1 3/20 cups allows you to measure more accurately.

 Example 2: Financial Calculations